jamespmernin/Flexbox-Intro/README.md

 `(min-width: 1025px)` this will apply for when the screen is larger than 1025px.
 We've put it there because our mobile design starts looking weird at that size.

-So far, we've been calling these breakpoints.
-And you should be calling them breakpoints, because that's the industry standard term.

-Consider the definition of a page again:

-> An edgeless surface of unknown proportions comprised of small, individual, and variable elements from multiple vantages assembled into a readable whole. (from [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/) by Frank Chimero)

-When we switch the screen from a desktop view from a mobile view, the elements aren't _breaking_.
-They're divs and spans and so on.
-They're immaterial.
-They can't break.
-They're _reassembling_.

-The point of responsive design is to manage that reassembly in a way that benefits the user.

-#### Adaptive design is _how_ you would change a page.
-Responsive design deals much more with _why_.

-Nobody goes to a website to _use the website_.
-They go to the website to get information, perform a task, play a game, etc. (Remember writing user stories?)
-The easier we make that task for the user, the more likely the user is to stay on the page.

 #### The job of a designer or developer is to structure a page so that at any given moment, no matter the size of the screen or the device of the user, the user is seeing precisely the information they need most.

 ### Why are we talking about design?!?
 This is a development course!